Planning Plant Communities

 Native and Edible Garden Design

-It will include working with you to help plan out the initial plantings for a space that you have decided to allocate to a native plant community.
+l'm continuing to specifically focus on native plant garden planning, working with you to help plan out the initial plantings for a space that you have decided to allocate to a native plant community.

 I won’t be designing any paving stone or other concrete over gravel spaces, but I can help with planning paths of travel and sightlines, as well as planning out vegetable garden placement, or the inclusion of other plants that offer food for humans, and practical elements like rain gardens, laundry lines and compost areas.